evalysfun/.github/profile/ARCIUM_INTEGRATION_GUIDE.md

 - You want advanced multi-party analytics
 - You need data to remain encrypted even during computation
 - You want to process trader profiles and market snapshots confidentially

+**Unified MXE**: Both services use the same `evalys-arcium-gmpc-mxe` which provides all encrypted computation functions (confidential intel + gMPC) in one unified program, simplifying deployment and maintenance.

 ## Security Model